karel-burda/native-window-host/README.md

 Projects is divided into separate targets that are built (and also run) using CMake:
   * `native-window-embedder-java.jar` -- makes the core functionality, depends on the JNA
-  * `native-window-embedder-java-demo.jar` -- demonstration example, uses the `NativeWindowEmbedder` class to embed win32 window
+  * `native-window-embedder-java-demo.jar` -- demonstration example
   * `win32-demo-helper-app` -- creates win32 window programmatically and shows it on the screen

 So the build itself is being executed using: